sygmaprotocol/sygma-relayer-deployment/README.md

 #### Build The Otlp Agent
 The otlp-agent directory contains a CI workflow in .github directory to automate the build process.
-[Here]() is GitHub CI that build the image
+[Here](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/otlp-agent/.github/workflows/opentelemetry.yaml) is GitHub CI that build the image.
+You can use it as an example or use our build system of choice.

+After you have built your image, you should change [here](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/ecs/task_definition_TESTNET.j2#L200) for your image path

 #### The Integration of the OpenTelemetry Agent
 See the task Definition section for the integration [here](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/e83bcc4eaf243ed52ff2404d2bf1bda150c36179/ecs/task_definition_TESTNET.j2#L199)